raidfr2/chriki/replit.md

 Preferred communication style: Simple, everyday language.
 Suggestions feature: Make suggestions sound like the user is asking Chriki questions, not like suggestions from Chriki.
 Use natural Algerian Darija phrasing that sounds authentic.
+Chat behavior: Empty chats (without user messages) should not be saved to chat history.

 # System Architecture